 - You might pay too much for shipping orders close to home.
 Flat rate services can, in some cases, save you money on cross-country packages.
 However, you might pay more to ship flat rate to addresses near your warehouse.

-Can Flat Rate Services Save You Money on Shipping?
+Does Flat Rate Shipping Save You Money?

 The answer to the question of whether flat rate services will save your business money is, of course, it depends.
 You might save by shipping flat rate if: